ananthp/beautifulnote/_drafts/reference-shruti-in-carnatic.markdown

 * Next confusion: How many pitches are there?
 12?
 16?
 22?
 24?
 * What are their relative ratios?

++ Compositions don't have keys (they do have scales though; ragas).
+Transposed all the time.
++ Ragas don't have key (precise musical pitch to be taken as tonic)

 + we have a fluid system.
 We can take any frequency as Sa and work with it.
 * There are no standard reference freq.